apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**House Intel Chairman announces ‘serious national security threat,’ sources say it is related to Russia**
+**What the CDC’s new COVID guidelines could mean for you**

-You can read more about it [here](https://www.cnn.com/2024/02/14/politics/house-intel-chairman-serious-national-security-threat/index.html).
+You can read more about it [here](https://www.vox.com/2024/2/14/24073306/isolation-covid-guidelines-cdc-change).

 ## Requirements
 - Python 3.8